Going 100% organic is a smart move. It is also less expensive than you might imagine, as I was surprised to discover.

 You choose to buy 100% organic to avoid getting any traces of highly toxic and cancer-causing herbicides and pesticides in and on your body.
 And in animal-based products, to avoid consuming antibiotics, synthetic hormones, and pesticides.

 In addition, to avoid genetically modified foods (GMOs = GM Organism).
 These are crops created by way of genetic manipulation.
 Most GMO crops like corn, soybeans, and cotton were created to tolerate herbicides.
 The leader in this effort was Monsanto the maker of the herbicide Roundup.
 The World Health Organization has classified glyphosate, the main ingredient in Roundup, as probably carcinogenic in humans.
-Monsanto was also the producer of the artificial sweetener saccharin, another probable carcinogenic.
+Monsanto was also the producer of the cancer, disease, and deformity causing Agent Orange (used during Vietnam War) and the artificial sweetener saccharin, a probable carcinogenic.
 Monsanto was sold to Bayer, a pharmaceutical company, in 2018.
 No surprises with who the buyer was or why Monsanto was thrilled to sell.

 Finally, organic foods are more nutritious, better tasting, and protect the environment.